 More popular were the twin tape deck machines which allowed you to record from a commercial cassette to a blank one.
 You could also enjoy simultaneous and continuous playback of two cassettes on many models, and tape your favourite songs off the radio, of course.
 The more expensive ghettoblasters were sturdy beasts with metal buttons and built-in graphic equalizers.

 |Ghettoblaster Messenger/Postman Bag|

 Whether you want to breakdance around your bag or simply keep your sandwiches in it, it's going to be a real talking point.
 And can you imagine the look on the faces of your friends or work colleagues when they feast their eyes on your uber cool bag - they'll all want one!

-You can read more about 80s fashion at my website SimplyEighties.com
+You can see many more retro bags with an 80s theme at my website SimplyEighties.com.